 - increases uterine contractility.

-The medications used in EMA are listed on the World Health Organization Model List of Essential Medicines.
+The medications used in early medical abortion are listed on the World Health Organisation Model List of Essential Medicines.
 Efficacy is between 95.1% and 97.7%.

 The majority of post-procedure presentations represent minor complications; severe complications are rare.